 We then tested several models allowing upto three transition masses.
-These yield a more-or-less consistent picture of the \ac{BBH} population, wherein we find subpopulations with different mass-ratio or spin magnitude distributions, but no statistically significant evidence that the distribution of other parameters have a transition.
+These yield a more-or-less consistent picture of the \ac{BBH} population, wherein we find subpopulations with different mass-ratio or spin magnitude distributions, but no statistically significant evidence that the distribution of other parameters have a transition. {We relied on Bayes factors for model selection and to avoid over fitting the data.
+Bayes factors carry an Occam penalty for more complex models and ensure that a more flexible model is selected only when its flexibility is required by the data.
+We direct the reader to Sec.
+3 Ref.~\cite{Thrane:2019} for an overview on Bayes factors and Bayesian model selection in gravitational-wave astronomy}.

 The rest of this \textit{Letter} focuses on the model with the highest Bayes factor.
 All quoted uncertainties correspond to $90\%$ credible levels unless stated otherwise.

 We find that the data strongly prefers three distinct subpopulations with two transition masses.
 The three subpopulations differ in either their mass-ratio distributions, their spin magnitude-distributions or both.
 For brevity we refer to this model as \textsc{multipop}.
 An overview of our main results with \textsc{multipop} is shown in Fig.~\ref{fig:main_overiew}.
-Formally, the mass-ratio distribution is modeled as:
+Formally, the mass-ratio distribution of \textsc{multipop} is modeled as: